 Copies have been distributed to all current members of Herts Bird Club.
 Non-members interested in obtaining a copy should contact the HNHS Secretary.

-Our widely-acclaimed new book Butterflies of Hertfordshire and Middlesex was published in November 2016.
+Our widely-acclaimed book Butterflies of Hertfordshire and Middlesex was published in November 2016.
 Copiously illustrated with colour photographs taken in the two counties, it provides the first in-depth account of butterflies found in our area for almost 30 years.
-You can order this beautiful and informative book in time for Christmas, at the special introductory price of only £19.99 (saving £14 on the cover price).
-In response to continuing. strong demand this special offer has been extended until Easter!

 Payment can be made using your debit or credit card through our secure PayPal account.
 Orders will be acknowledged by e-mail.
-Alternatively send a cheque for £19.99, payable to 'Hertfordshire Natural History Society' together with your name, address, and telephone number to: Hertfordshire Natural History Society, c/o 250 Sandridge Road, St Albans, AL1 4AL.
-Add your email address or a stamped addressed envelope so we can acknowledge your order.
+Alternatively send a cheque for £28 (or £25 if collecting the book), payable to 'Hertfordshire Natural History Society' together with your name, address, and telephone number to: Hertfordshire Natural History Society, c/o 250 Sandridge Road, St Albans, AL1 4AL.
+Add your email address if you wish for an immediate acknowledgement of your order.

 Our brilliant new book, Birds of Hertfordshire, describes all the species of birds ever recorded in the County, from our common garden birds though to the rarest.
 It is a full county avifauna and atlas including comprehensive information on where and when to see the birds and how their numbers and distribution have changed over the years.